What Is Website Accessibility?

 What is the WCAG standard?

-The Web Content Accessibility Guidelines (WCAG) is the international standard for accessibility online.
+The Web Content Accessibility Guidelines (WCAG) is the international standard for accessibility.
 The WCAG is developed by the World Wide Web Consortium (W3C).
-WCAG is developed with organizations and governments all over the world.
+The WCAG explains how to make a website more accessible to people with disabilities.
+The standardized guidelines form a robust foundation for all those involved in web development.

 WCAG Conformance Levels